 - AUC : AUC stands for Authentication Center.
 AUC authenticates the mobile subscriber that wants to connect in the network.

 - EIR : EIR stands for Equipment Identity Register.
 EIR is a database that keeps the record of all allowed or banned in the network.
-If you are banned in the network them you can’t enter the network, and you can’t make the calls.
+If you are banned in the network then you can’t enter the network, and you can’t make the calls.

 - PSTN : PSTN stands for Public Switched Telephone Network.
 PSTN connects with MSC.
 PSTN originally a network of fixed line analog telephone systems.
 Now almost entirely digital in its core network and includes mobile and other networks as well as fixed telephones.
 The earlier landline phones which places at our home is nothing but PSTN.